210823-java-msa-wvu/Team-1/README.md

   - add a search bar
   - adding Reviews (meal type, breakfast, lunch, dinner, etc
   - - Professional Members
   - Administrators
+  - ### Users
+There are 2 additional kinds of users who would be using Cookbook.

+  - Professional Members
+  - Administrators

 ### Only Professional Members